Straight Time: Casting

+Pre-production

+To prepare for his role as an ex-convict, Dustin Hoffman visited the Los Angeles County Jail, where he was processed like a real inmate, including fingerprinting and booking procedures.
+As a joke, a desk sergeant ran his name through the police computer and discovered he had two unpaid traffic tickets, which Hoffman paid there and then.

 Filming

 Filming of Straight Time took place primarily in Los Angeles County, including Sylmar and Burbank, with additional photography occurring in the Inland Empire in and near San Bernardino.
 Principal photography began on February 9, 1977, at Folsom State Prison in Folsom, California, near Sacramento.

 In addition to portraying the lead character, Hoffman had originally been hired to direct the film, and, according to producer Jerry Ziesmer, completed one day in this role.
 Ziesmer recalled that the first day of shooting at Folsom State Prison consisted primarily of a basic establishing shot, and that Hoffman requested constant camera resets, resulting in not a single frame being captured by day's end.
-With the studio concerned about Hoffman's ability to complete the project in a timely manner, Hoffman stepped down as director, after which Grosbard was hired.
+With the studio concerned about Hoffman's ability to complete the project in a timely manner, Hoffman stepped down as director.

+After this, Hal Ashby was Hoffman's preferred choice to direct the film, but had to withdraw after developing health problems during the production of his Woody Guthrie biopic Bound for Glory, his lungs having filled up with the dust he had inhaled.
+Hoffman then approached several established directors who he had worked with — including Mike Nichols, John Schlesinger, Alan J. Pakula, and Bob Fosse — to direct the film.
+All declined, although Fosse later reportedly regretted turning it down, according to Hoffman.

+Ultimately, Ulu Grosbard was hired to direct.
 Grosbard and Hoffman approached the filming using improvisational methods, and often worked evenings writing scenes to be shot the following day.

+Grosbard was reportedly not on speaking terms with Hoffman after the production was finished.
+Grosbard said that Hoffman became too close to the work:

+He had the project for five years, and he controlled it completely.
+By the time he called me, he had gone through four or five writers and six or seven drafts, and he had some of the best people in the field working for him.
+Dustin is a professional victim, and when you put yourself in that position, you can make preemptive strikes against everyone and feel righteous.
+I think he does care about quality, but that is not a license for his behavior.